JawsCyber/SigmaToARM/README.md

 python3 SigmaToARM.py -i "Path/To/Sigma/Rules/" -o "Desired/Output/Directory"
 ```

-I'd like to thank my main contributor to this project, GPT4.
+**I'd also like to thank my main contributor to this project, GPT4.**